Feed Conversion Ratio Calculator

 Economic FCR is referred to as Edible-weight FCR because it estimates FCR after an animal has been slaughtered and dressed.
 Thus, the Economic FCR reveals precisely how much feed an animal converted to flesh after removing the bones and other non-edible parts.

 Both the Economic and Technical FCRs provide farm businesses with a more accurate view of profitability.
-You can calculate these parameters using the advanced mode of the feed conversion ratio calculator.
+You can calculate these parameters by clicking on the Economic FCR and the Technical FCR sections of the feed conversion ratio calculator.

 How to compare animal feed quality using FCR to ascertain feed efficiency?